develax/RazorExpress/docs/overview.md

 When an `@` symbol is followed by a *Razor-Express reserved keyword*, it transitions into Razor-specific markup.
 Otherwise, it transitions into plain JavaScript.

 #### `@section`
 Sections are used to organize where certain page elements should be placed within the parent layout or within the same layout.
-For example, if you want some block of Razor-Express markup from any rendered view to be placed in a specific place of the layout view, you can define a named section in your view and then define a reference to this section at that specific place of the layout.
+For example, if you want some block of the Razor-Express markup from any rendered view to be placed in a specific place of the layout view, you can define a named section in your view and then define a reference to this section at that specific place of the layout.
 Let's give a markup example:

 **`index.raz`** view
 ```HTML+Razor